A Long History of Community Caring

 Growth and Change

 During the ‘60’s and ‘70’s the hospital was enriched with an influx of new physicians from various fields of medicine.
-Since that time Perry has over 80 physicians on staff with specialties that include: allergy and asthma, anesthesiology, cardiology, emergency medicine, family practice, gastroenterology, general surgery, gynecology, internal medicine, nephrology, obstetrics, oncology, ophthalmology, orthopedics, pathology, pediatric cardiology, pediatrics, physiatry, podiatry, pulmonology, radiology and urology.
+Since that time Perry has over 100 physicians on staff with specialties that include: allergy and asthma, anesthesiology, cardiology, emergency medicine, family practice, gastroenterology, general surgery, gynecology, internal medicine, nephrology, oncology, ophthalmology, orthopedics, pathology, physiatry, podiatry, pulmonology, radiology and urology.

 A new $6.5 Million Emergency Department/Outpatient Services wing and renovation (Phase I) was completed and opened in December, 2005.
 Phase II construction which consisted of transforming and renovating the “old” Emergency Department into an Outpatient Pre- and Post- Surgical area was completed in May, 2007.
 Phase III construction is complete and included a new Hospital Chapel; renovation of the main lobby, which provides better handicap accessibility; and the refurbishing of the Business Office and Hospital Cafeteria.
 The Auxiliary Gift Shop was relocated in the main lobby and has a wide selection of new inventory.
 A conference room on the lower level was enlarged for additional meeting space and mechanical equipment was upgraded.
 The canopy at the main entrance of the hospital was also given an updated and fresh look.
 Perry’s next phase of construction will consist of the renovation of patient rooms on second floor.
 A start date for this construction has not yet been set.

-Perry Plaza, which is currently owned by the hospital, has offices that are currently being leased out to; the Bureau County Health Department; Bureau, Marshall, Putnam Special Education; Department of Child and Family Services; Access Services; and North Central Behavioral Health Systems.
+Perry Plaza, which is currently owned by the hospital, has offices that are currently being leased out to; the Bureau County Health Department; Access Services; and North Central Behavioral Health Systems.
 Perry’s industrial linen services business is also housed in that building.

-Services at Perry include the Perry Memorial Orthopedic and Sports Medicine Clinic; Medical Rehabilitation Department which offers Physical, Occupational and Speech Therapy, Sports Medicine, Cardiac and Pulmonary Rehab, Aquatic Therapy, Continence Therapy, Lymphedema Therapy and more; a full-service Laboratory; Radiology Department with the latest radiological equipment; Sleep Center; new and larger Emergency Department addition; Women’s Healthcare Unit; Respiratory Care; Surgical Services; Special Procedures Center which includes both an Endoscopy Unit and Pain Clinic for treatment of chronic pain through such methods as RFA (radio frequency ablation); and much more!
+Services at Perry include the Perry Memorial Orthopedic and Sports Medicine Clinic; Medical Rehabilitation Department which offers Physical, Occupational and Speech Therapy, Sports Medicine, Cardiac and Pulmonary Rehab, Aquatic Therapy, Continence Therapy, Lymphedema Therapy and more; a full-service Laboratory; Radiology Department with the latest radiological equipment; Sleep Center; Emergency Department; Respiratory Care; Surgical Services; Special Procedures Center which includes both an Endoscopy Unit and Pain Clinic for treatment of chronic pain through such methods as RFA (radio frequency ablation); and much more!

 Additionally, Perry Memorial Hospital has been able to take advantage of an offer that was made to small, rural hospitals in order to receive better reimbursement under Medicare.
 By applying for and receiving the designation of a Critical Access Hospital, Perry has been able to receive cost based reimbursement for Medicare patients’ hospital expenses.
 Previously, Medicare had been paying approximately just 37 cents on the dollar to the hospital.
 While the hospital is licensed for 89 beds, this designation requires that the inpatient hospital census usually be restricted to 25 patients.
 However, that number does not include patients in observation, E.R., new babies, and other such arrangements.
 Special designations can also be made during times of outbreaks of flu, inclement weather that prohibits a previously scheduled discharge of patients, etc. Because of this designation, a larger demographic base of patients, enhanced patient services and technology and cost containment, Perry is experiencing unprecedented growth and is looking to the future to be ready for an even larger trend in outpatient services.
 Through technology, advanced procedures and patients’ wishes for a return to home after treatment, it is expected that the future will continue to bring added growth in outpatient areas.